open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/performance-rbac.md

 }
 ```

-You can compare the performance of Enterprise OPA and OPA by processing this simple policy.
+You can compare the performance of EOPA and OPA by processing this simple policy.
 This policy takes the `user` and checks if any of their `roles` permit the given `action` on the requested resource.

 ```rego
 package rbac